Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Introduction

-An alternative solution is to attempt to infer the rotational distortion of the image and to remove the effect of that distortion prior to detection within a unified rotation-invariant detection network.
+An alternative solution is to infer the rotational distortion of the image and to remove the effect of that distortion prior to detection within a unified rotation-invariant detection network.
 However, estimating rotational changes in an image is difficult with the current paradigm of convolutional feature extraction because they are based on a rectangular spatial decomposition of the image.
-In other words, rotational changes in image content can produce very different feature responses in the upper convolutional layers of a convolutional neural network (CNN).
+In other words, rotational changes in image content can produce very different feature responses in the upper convolutional layers of a convolutional neural network.

-In order to facilitate a smoother change in convolutional feature responses due to image rotation, we propose the use of a novel Global Polar Pooling (GP-Pooling) operator which converts rectangular convolutional feature responses to a polar grid system.
-Using this polar coordinate system, rotations of the input images only result in translational shifts of the polar features maps, making it easier for higher level convolution layers to model image rotation.
-In this way, our proposed GP-Pooling operator gives a deep neural network the ability to encode image rotations more effectively.
+To facilitate a smoother change in convolutional feature responses due to image rotation, we propose the use of a novel Global Polar Pooling (GP-Pooling) operator, which converts rectangular convolutional feature responses into a polar grid system.
+Using polar coordinates, rotations of the input images result in translational shifts of the polar features maps making it easier for higher-level convolution layers to model image rotation.
+In this way, our proposed GP-Pooling operator provides CNNs the ability to encode image rotations more effectively.

-In order to obtain rotational invariance during detection we propose a rotational rectification network (R2N) that can be flexibly inserted into an intermediate layer of a general detection network.
-The R2N uses a CNN with a GP-Pooling layer to estimate the rotation angle present in the images.
-Then the estimated rotation $\theta$ is passed to a spatial transformer network to undistort the image features.
-An overview of the overall network architecture is illustrated in Figure \ref{fig:main}.
+To obtain rotational invariance during detection, we propose a rotational rectification network (R2N) that can be flexibly inserted into an intermediate layer of a general detection network.
+The R2N uses a CNN with GP-Pooling layers to estimate the rotation angle present in the images.
+Then, the estimated rotation, $\theta$, is passed to a spatial transformer network to undistort the image features.
+An overview of the network architecture is illustrated in Figure \ref{fig:main}.
 We show that after removing the effect of rotation inside a network, the general detector can be easily adapted to work on pedestrians imaged at arbitrary rotation angles.

-The main contributions of our work are summarized as follows: (1) we propose a Global Polar Pooling (GP-Pooling) operator, which can be used to encode the radial distribution of features within a general CNN architecture and (2) we propose a rotational rectification network (R2N) that can be inserted into a wide range of CNN-based detectors to achieve rotational invariance.
+The contributions of our work include the proposals of (1) a Global Polar Pooling (GP-Pooling) operator, which can be used to encode the radial distribution of features within a general CNN architecture, and (2) a rotational rectification network (R2N) that can be inserted into CNN-based detectors to achieve rotational invariance.